 Guided food tour through Tsukiji Market

-Should you have more time, I dearly recommend taking a guided food tour to teach you more about famous market’s history.
-The best part, however, is that you’ll get many free samples and therefore can try out many different delacacies along the way.
-The 3.5-hour long tour costs $90 per person, but basically includes a full meal!
+Should you have more time, I dearly recommend taking a guided food tour to teach you more about the famous market’s history.
+The best part, however, is that you’ll get many free samples and therefore can try out many different delicacies along the way.
+The 3.5-hour-long tour costs $90 per person, but basically includes a full meal!
 You’re guaranteed to finish the tour feeling full, meaning you won’t have to worry about breakfast or lunch that day.

 What’s included in the Tsukiji Market tour?